emilsw/ew/ecommerce-optimization-tips.md

 </div>

 Please note as a solo consultant, there is a physical limit to how many people I can service for free.
-I’ve got room for **<span style="color:red">only five site reviews at the moment </span>**.
+I’ve got room for _only five site reviews at the moment_.

 <br>